sderosiaux/curated-system-tools/README.md

-A list of tools to help debugging issues or simply check what's going on on the system.
+A list of tools to help debugging issues or simply check what's going on in the system.

 ## Classic